Where Them Girls At: Chart performance

-"Where Them Girls At" saw a top ten debut in New Zealand and a top twenty debut in Ireland and the Netherlands.
-In addition, the song debuted at number-one on both Belgian Ultratip charts & the official Scotland charts.
+Thus, "Where Them Girls At" saw a top ten debut in New Zealand and a top twenty debut in Ireland and the Netherlands.
+In addition, In addition, the song debuted at number two on Belgian-Wallonian Ultratop charts & topped the official Scotland charts, becoming Guetta's fourth number one and Minaj's and Flo Rida's first & the official Scotland charts.
 On the UK Singles Chart, the song debuted at number three, giving Guetta his twelfth top twenty hit.

+"Where Them Girls At" became an international summer success and contributed to Minaj's worldwide recognition, alongside with her 2010 breakthrought solo smash-hit "Super Bass", which reached the top five in US, topped nations airplay charts and peaked at the top ten in several nations.

-In France, "Where Them Girls At" enter at number 8 in May 2011 and reach later number 4 in July 2011, become Minaj's very-first top five in the country to this time and the first top five for a female rapper non-French.
+In France, David Guetta's native country "Where Them Girls At" entered at number 8 in May 2011 and later reached at number 4 in July 2011, becoming Minaj's first top five in the country and the first top five for a non-French female rapper.
+It became Flo Rida's second top five.

 In the United States, the song debuted at number 14 on the Billboard Hot 100 chart, selling over 160,000 digital downloads in less than one week and giving Guetta his third top 20 hit in the US.
 As of December 2014, the song had sold over 1.6 million copies in the US.
 The song debuted at number three in Canada, becoming the highest debuting song that week on the Canadian Hot 100.

+Elsewhere in Europe, the song broke records and reached the top ten, including Switzerland, Italy, Austria, Germany, Australia, Norway, Spain, Finland and Denmark.